xastrobyte/Omega-Psi/readme.md

 * As a server manager, you can choose what commands to enable or disable using the `enableCommand` and `disableCommand` commands.
     * Note that you *cannot* disable the `help` command.
 That would be completely unhelpful to your server's members
     * You can also change the prefix for your server.
-        * Note that if you change the prefix to something that ends in a letter or a number, you will need to add a space when calling a command (which makes sense)
+        * Note that if you change the prefix to something that ends in a letter or a number, you will need to add a space when calling a command (which just makes sense)

 ### Members
 * As a member in a server, you can change only one thing at the moment
     * Using the `setEmbedColor` command (shorthand `embed`), you can change the color of the embed when running commands.
-It is not server-specific either
+It is not server-specific either so it will be used across all servers that you're in!

+#### Users
+* You can decide whether or not you want notifications whenever a new feature is added to Omega Psi or whenever it is updated!

 In addition, you can also use [Omega Psi's website](https://omegapsi.fellowhashbrown.com/settings) to configure your server or yourself.